phillipluong/PyTorchProjects/Intro to RNNs via Fashion-MNIST/README.md

 ## To-do list
 - Description of Fashion-MNIST
+- Sample of Fashion-MNIST (including an example of data points and labels)
 - Describe how Recurrent Neural Networks work
 - Describe the results
 - Get a confusion matrix